-- 26. Under this item, participants will undergo a simulation exercise, led by the Secretariat and a resource speaker, presenting a scenario in which competing uses and conservation priorities for a hypothetical area must be reconciled using cross-sectoral collaboration for information gathering, analysis and area-based planning, and the use of geographical information system (GIS) tools to support marine spatial planning. - 27.
-Then, the mentor-mentee groups will be given time to work on draft plans for national/subnational training programmes, with a focus on using information and tools to support integrated planning and management. - 28.
-Following the mentor-mentee group session, there will be a plenary session in which the results and observations from the mentoring session will be presented. - 29.
-Following the plenary session, a resource speaker will present various approaches to cross-sectoral planning and management and multi-stakeholder engagement, including cross-sectoral planning approaches, approaches for communicating with different stakeholders (including indigenous peoples and local communities), stakeholder involvement and the incorporation of traditional knowledge.
+- 27. Under this item, participants will undergo a simulation exercise, led by the Secretariat and a resource speaker, presenting a scenario in which competing uses and conservation priorities for a hypothetical area must be reconciled using cross-sectoral collaboration for information gathering, analysis and area-based planning, and the use of geographical information system (GIS) tools to support marine spatial planning. - 28.
+Then, the mentor-mentee groups will be given time to work on draft plans for national/subnational training programmes, with a focus on using information and tools to support integrated planning and management. - 29.
+Following the mentor-mentee group session, there will be a plenary session in which the results and observations from the mentoring session will be presented. - 30.
+Following the plenary session, selected resource speakers will present various approaches to cross-sectoral planning and management and multi-stakeholder engagement, including cross-sectoral planning approaches, approaches for communicating with different stakeholders (including indigenous peoples and local communities), stakeholder involvement and the incorporation of traditional knowledge, as well as key elements, considerations and success factors involved in organizing training sessions and capacity development workshops.